3 people favorited this theater

 After a short period of closure and a re-furbishment by architects Burrell, Foley Associates it re-opened under the management of Artificial Eye and was renamed Renoir Cinema on 9th May 1986.

 It has now found success and flourishes as an art house cinema.
 It was refurbished in 2008 and in November 2008, was taken over by the Curzon Cinemas chain.
+It closed on 1st June 2014 to be converted into a 6-screen cinema, which re-opened on 27th March 2015 as the Curzon Bloomsbury.

 The Renoir Cinema is a Grade II Listed building.